medimarket.com logo

 • Severe cognitive impairment where the patient cannot signal discomfort or pain — use only under supervision.

-• Children under 14 — only under the direction of a pediatrician or pediatric rehabilitation specialist.
+• Children under 14 — only under the direction of a paediatrician or paediatric rehabilitation specialist.

 Unsure?
 Always consult your treating physician or physiotherapist before use — the rehabilitation plan is individual and your condition should determine when and how to start.